NiftyApes/sellerfinancing-contracts/README.md

 #### Execute A Purchase

-2. When a buyer executes a sale by supplying the signed financing offer to the `buyWithFinancing()` function the NFT is entered into escrow in the NiftyApes Seller Financing contract and a loan is initiated.
+2. When a buyer executes a sale by supplying the signed financing offer to the `buyWithSellerFinancing()` function the NFT is entered into escrow in the NiftyApes Seller Financing contract and a loan is initiated.

 #### Utilize The Purchased NFT